Social | Talent creativity

 Strengthening talent that accelerates adoption of strong real x digital capabilities

-The vision of BSAM’s Data and Analytics team is to lead a data-driven culture built on connected solutions, unlocking social value, customer value and business value.
+The vision of BSAM’s Data and Analytics team is to lead a data-driven culture built on connected solutions, unlocking social, customer and business value.
 In 2023, the team launched the combination of classroom training and an online course.
 They hosted an Exploring Data Literacy Workshop followed by an online Data Literacy 101 course which continued into 2024, further accelerating digital knowledge and capabilities.
-BSAM will continue to expand these types of digital learning opportunities to employees in 2025 and beyond.
+BSAM will continue to expand these types of digital learning opportunities to employees in 2026 and beyond.

 Supporting self-directed career development